Gather required documents for your initial study permit application

 It is very important to show strong proof of financial support from yourself and/or your sponsors, such as family members or organizations supporting you.

-- Your first year of tuition fees as indicated on your letter of acceptance
+• Your first year of tuition fees as indicated on your Letter of Admission

-- As of January 1, 2024, the minimum for one year of cost-of-living expenses is $20,635 for 2024, in addition to tuition fees for the first year and travel costs.
+• The minimum for one year of cost-of-living expenses is $20,635 for an individual as of 2024, in addition to tuition fees for the first year and travel costs.
 The cost-of-living amount will be adjusted each year based on Statistics Canada’s low-income cut-off.
 The amount required for additional family members depends on how many dependents you have.

 You are only required to show the minimum proof of funds for tuition, cost-of-living expenses and return travel expenses to cover your first year of studies, even if your program is more than 1 year.
 For example, if you are an undergraduate student, you do not need to provide proof of funds for all 4 years.
 However, the officer who reviews your application must be satisfied that the probability of funding for future years does exist, such as if you are being supported by your parents that you provide proof of their employment, or if you have a scholarship that it is for more than 1 year.